Type keyword(s) to search

 Amber Dowling is a Toronto-based freelancer, CCA member and former TCA president.
 Her work has appeared in Variety, The Hollywood Reporter, Metacritic, The Globe and Mail, Playback and more.
 Follow her on Instagram: @amber__dowling.

-TOPICS: The Marvelous Mrs. Maisel, Amazon Prime Video, Alex Borstein, Amy Sherman-Palladino, Luke Kirby, Marin Hinkle, Michael Zegen, Rachel Brosnahan, Tony Shalhoub
+TOPICS: The Marvelous Mrs. Maisel, Prime Video, Alex Borstein, Amy Sherman-Palladino, Luke Kirby, Marin Hinkle, Michael Zegen, Rachel Brosnahan, Tony Shalhoub